 A statement explaining how the current debt collector obtained the debt from the original creditor.

-If applicable, any information concerning an earlier settlement of the debt.
+If applicable, any information concerning an earlier debt settlement.

-New York City Debt Collection Regulations Are Even Tougher
+What Are the New York City Debt Collection Regulations?

 Debt collection regulations are even stricter in New York City than in New York state.
 In addition to what’s required under the FDCPA and state law, New York City debt collectors must also:

-Limit their debt collection telephone calls to just twice per week.
+Limit their debt collection phone calls to just twice per week

 Some other municipalities in New York have local laws concerning debt collection as well.
-One such city is Buffalo, which also requires consumer debt collectors to be licensed.
+For example, Buffalo also requires consumer debt collectors to be licensed.

 On Nov.
 8, 2021, New York enacted the Consumer Credit Fairness Act (CCFA).
-This new law modified the New York Civil Practice Law and Rules (CPLR) by expanding consumer protections.
+The CCFA modified the New York Civil Practice Law and Rules (CPLR) and expanded consumer protections.

 The statute of limitations for most debt collection actions involving consumer debts was reduced from six to three years.

 A consumer who makes a payment on a debt doesn’t automatically reset or revive the statute of limitations deadline if the time limit has already expired.

 The debt collector must give the consumer notice about the lawsuit.
 They must also provide information about defending against a debt collection lawsuit.
 This notice must explain what could happen if the consumer doesn’t respond to a pending debt collection lawsuit and list available resources to defend against the lawsuit.